simoninireland/cl-vhdsl/doc/rtl/with-bitfields.rst

 In defining hardware, and especially machine instructions, it is common to split a single wide register into fixed-width fields.
-This is so common that RTLisp provides a built-in form to perform the decomposition.
+This is so common that RTLisp provides a macro to perform the decomposition.